 In the midst of this tight-fisted personal striving is a company of people who practice a different economy, call it the economy of the Christ.
 The heart of this economy is not competition, but rather care.
 For Jesus Christ, God’s Word to humanity, healed and fed people, and then gave his life in love for the lost on a forsaken tree, and rose from his ignominy to a new life of love and service.

 Learning and researching, thus, are for serving.
 The goal of the academy in Christian terms is to cultivate human flourishing.
 This is done by collaborating with like-minded others, forming communities of care and service, and working for the positive transformation of lives and communities worldwide.
 This is not only a soft, feminine caring, but also a strong, standing for what’s right caring.
 Care for a garden is planting seeds and watering, but also weeding, pruning, and fighting off vermin and destructive vagabonds.

 This curating of ideas and intellectual practices is what the Society of Christian Scholars seeks to do.
-Its a web portal that invites members who share a Christian commitment to develop themselves into a world-wide guild of scholars who collaborate, share knowledge, mentor each other, write papers and research, for the sake of furthering the flourishing of the planet and what they understand to be God’s kingdom on earth–an invisible society where the love of God and neighbour rules all things.
+Its a web portal that invites members who share a Christian commitment to develop themselves into a world-wide guild of scholars who collaborate, share knowledge, mentor each other, write papers and research, for the sake of furthering the flourishing of the planet and what they understand to be God’s kingdom on earth—an invisible society where the love of God and neighbour rules all things.